 For the first time he could recall, Exsan sounded a bit wary.
 Caden wanted to smile.
 He could be patient and ruthless if he needed to be.

 Caden had prepared for this.
 He knew Exsan might not agree, but this was not something he was willing to give on.
-If it had been flatly impossible to get survival points, he would have learned to live with that.
+If it had been flatly impossible to get survival points any other way, he would have learned to live with that.
 However, as long as he had a choice, he wanted to cause as little death as possible.

 Death was inevitable.
 Hell, he had died.
 The fact that people had souls was some comfort, but it did not make their lives unimportant.
 If he was going to consider himself a moral person this was a path he needed to tread his own way.